All she had to do was wait for the PA Grand Jury Report. Instead, she was ar-

 In addition, we are talking about a major American metropolis here.
 How many

-70 year old seniors work at a store that is corporately owned, (or are corporately
+70 yr old seniors work at a store that is corporately owned, (or corporately leased)?

-leased)?
-When was the last time you saw a 70+ year old gentleman working in a
+When was the last time you saw a 70+ yr old gentleman working in a metropolitan

-metropolitan convenience store?
-Keep in mind that, in 1978, the retirement age
+convenience store?
+Keep in mind that, in 1978, the retirement age was 65 years old.
+Plus, in 1978, Pittsburgh was the King of Steel, and those steelworker pensions were plentiful.

 And then there was mention of a Bernie Thompson suddenly dying in the State